Introducing API Playground (and YouTube Monitoring!) Learn more

 return languages

 Depending on your level of experience with web scraping, this may seem like a lot of work for just a single field, or it may not seem too bad.
-Either way, keep in mind that we also have to:
+Either way, keep in mind that you also have to:

 • Support internationalization.
 For example, Czech-language profiles need a dedicated parser.

-Authwall: What is it and how do we deal with it?
+Authwall: what is it and how do we deal with it?

 Go into incognito mode and try browsing some LinkedIn profiles.
 Go on, I'll wait.
 Chances are, within one or two clicks you arrived at something that looks like this:

-LinkedIn's "authwall" blocks you from seeing most profiles while you're logged out.
+LinkedIn's authwall blocks you from seeing most profiles while you're logged out.

-LinkedIn's "authwall" blocks you from seeing most profiles while you're logged out.
+LinkedIn's authwall blocks you from seeing most profiles while you're logged out.

 import requests